 There is a disconnect between the customer and the mechanic when rodents are the cause of a problem in a vehicle.
 It’s almost like the customer doesn't believe rodents could be living in their vehicle and they think the mechanic is selling them a bunch of malarky.
 But there are many news reports on this very widespread problem and tons of documentation on the issue.

 Some of the most common problems found in our Honda shop are chewed windshield washer hoses and nests built in the HVAC blower motor.
 I’m not sure what the attraction is with these windshield washer hoses; maybe it's because they have alcohol running through them and it makes a nice nightcap for the mice?
 In our garage, we see about ten of these chewed windshield washer hose problems each week and a half dozen HVAC heater motor nests.
 Some of these cars are in our inventory and the others are customer vehicles.

 So you’re probably asking yourself, “Self … where do the mice get the nesting material from?”
 Most of the material comes from either your vehicle or your garage.
 Items they use from your vehicle include:

 - Insulation they chew from the vehicle's hood liner (where the windshield washer hoses are located)

 - Interior upholstery

-Mice also like to bring in snacks for the late-night matinee, like acorns, dog food, bird seed, and French fries found under the seats.
+Mice also like to bring in snacks for the late-night matinee, like acorns, dog food, birdseed, and French fries found under the seats.
 They taste great washed down with a little windshield washer fluid.
-Remember, they have unlimited access to your vehicle, so it important to keep your car clean with no snacks left behind for your unwelcome guest late night binge eating problem.
+Remember, they have unlimited access to your vehicle, so it is important to keep your car clean with no snacks left behind for your unwelcome guest's late-night binge eating problem.
 One important thing to remember about rodents is they shit and piss where they eat and live and that’s not cool.

 News on Mouse Deterrent Tape